Work graphs API – compute rasterizer learning sample

 2. the loop itself

-However, there remains a problematic detail, that is that triangles can have areas anywhere between 1 and the entire screen – which is ~8 million for 4K.
+There remains a problematic detail, that is that triangles can have areas anywhere between 1 and the entire screen (~8 million for 4k).
 We don’t want to specify that many variations of the scan loop.
-Additionally, the frequencies of triangle sizes fall off fairly fast for a real world scene, and you’d be pressed to find more than a couple of triangles occupying the large areas.
-Instead, we can bin the triangles into a more manageable set of area properties.
+Additionally the frequencies of triangle sizes fall off fairly fast for a real world scene, and you’d be pressed to find more than a couple of triangles occupying the large areas.
+Instead we can bin the triangles into a more manageable set of area properties.
 For generality we should not base this on specific triangle frequencies, but rather choose an expected distribution.
-A logarithm is a good choice and base 2 is computable very quickly, which non-coincidental establishes a connection to information entropy.
+A logarithm is a good choice, and base 2 is computable very quick (maybe you spot the connection to information entropy).

 // Calculate rasterization area and bin

-3. To support 4K we’d have to provide 23 rasterization loops: 22.93 = log2(~8 mil.), although even with applying the logarithm there are going to be very few triangles in the last bins.
-Additionally, for generality, we wouldn’t like a limit on the triangle’s sizes anyhow and as one additional worry: a shader program running a loop for 8 mil. iterations is extremely inefficient on a parallel processor like the GPU.
-What we can do instead is break up larger areas into smaller ones.
-This may sound familiar because this is what the hardware rasterizer also does.
-It subdivides screen space into fixed sized tiles.
-If a large triangle is processed, it distributes the same triangle to that many tiles.
+3. To support 4k we’d have to provide 23 rasterization loops: 22.93 = log2(~8mil.), although even with applying the logarithm there are going to be very few triangles in the last bins.
+Additionally, for generality, we wouldn’t like a limit on the triangle’s sizes anyhow.
+And as one additional worry: a shader program running a loop for 8mil. iterations is extremely inefficient on a parallel processor like the GPU.
+What we can do instead, is breaking up larger areas into smaller areas.
+And this sounds familiar, this is what the hardware rasterizer also does, it subdivides screen space into fixed sized tiles, and if a large triangle is processed it distributes the same triangle to that many tiles.
 It allows the hardware to parallelize triangle rasterization at a modest cost.
-This idea provides us with three benefits:
+The idea provides us with three benefits:

 1. unlimited triangle sizes